adrians/meta-amateurradio/README.md

 * Previously the master-branch of this repository was maintained to be compatible with `dunfell` release.
-The recipes for this release have been moved to the `dunfell` branch, while the `master` branch tracks the current `kirkstone` and `langdale` releases.
+The recipes for this release have been moved to the `dunfell` branch, while the `master` branch tracks the current `kirkstone` and `mickledore` releases.
 This is due to the breaking changes in the syntactic rules for the recipe introduced in the `honister` release.